yjg30737/pyqt-color-picker/README.md

 If you only want to use this as a part of window(not as whole dialog), use `ColorPickerWidget(color=QColor(255, 255, 255), orientation='horizontal')`.
 See the example below.

 ### `ColorPickerWidget`
-* `colorChanged` - signal.
+* `colorChanged(color: QColor)` - signal.
 After color being changed, this will be emitted.
 * `getCurrentColor() -> QColor` - get the current color.

 ### Layout type